 If you have life insurance that you bought before you suffered ill health, you are not usually required to make your insurer aware of any change to your health.
 Your insurance should not be affected as long as you continue to make your payments.

-In the UK there are more than 100,000 hospital admissions each year due to heart attacks: that's one every five minutes.
+In the UK there are more than 100,000 hospital admissions each year due to heart attacks: that's 280 admissions each day or one every five minutes.

 Does critical illness cover heart attack?